Model locks in Bears vs. Ravens picks, score prediction for NFL Week 8

-Bears vs. Ravens: Where to watch NFL Week 8, betting odds, promos, score prediction with Lamar Jackson out
+Bears vs. Ravens: Where to watch NFL Week 8, betting odds, score prediction, promos with Lamar Jackson out

 How to bet Ravens vs. Bears in the NFL Week 8 matchup on CBS and Paramount+